Pinoccchio/InCloud_APP/ERRORS.md

 **Root Cause**: Over-engineered database design with separate foreign keys for admins vs customers.
 **Solution**: Single `auth.users.id` foreign key for all user actions.
 **Result**: Clean, maintainable, and error-free order management system! 🚀

+W U NEDE TO DO IS TO SEE THE  ORDER DETAILS SO DUPLICATE ORDER HISTORY AND SOME TESTING IN THE WEB AFTER THAN UK NOW ALREADY LIKE NOTIF AND SO ONw